yopdog/test22/Liberland-constitution.md

 All Individuals shall have the right to own and homestead property; exercise full control over their property and do with it as they see fit; freely trade with others; to set up a business and exercise full control over it; produce and sell new products; own land and regulate all conduct on it.

 #### §I.4.
 Right to Justice
-All Persons shall have the right to justice; to be fully compensated for any loss or damage to one's life, liberty or property which another person has caused; to a fair and public trial based on evidence and with due process before sanctions are applied on one’s rights and freedoms; to proportional punishment for one's crimes; to be assumed innocent until proven guilty; to be arrested only on probable cause; to defend oneself legally before, during and after a trial.
+All Persons shall have the right to justice; to be fully compensated for any loss or damage to one's life, liberty or property which another person has caused; to a fair and public trial based on evidence and with due process before sanctions are applied on one’s rights and freedoms; to proportional punishment for one's crimes; to be assumed innocent until proven guilty; to be arrested only on probable cause; to be informed of criminal charges and one's rights when in jeopardy; to remain silent; to defend oneself legally before, during and after a trial.

 #### §I.5.
 Right to Self-Defence
 All Persons shall have the right to Self-Defence; to defend their life, liberty and property from any threat or aggression and assist others in defending themselves; to own, manufacture, sell, and transfer arms and ammunition; to build cooperative defense ventures.